Free Estate Planning Forms

 Debts Owed to Deceased

-If the deceased had a basic will or a pour-over will, read the will in its entirety.
-If the will contains a pour-over trust or testamentary trust provision, familiarize yourself with how to administer this type of trust.
+If the deceased had a basic will or a pour over will, read the will in its entirety.
+If the will contains a pour over trust or testamentary trust provision, familiarize yourself with how to administer this type of trust.
 Make a note of any questions you have about the will and discuss them with a probate attorney.

-If the deceased had a living trust, read it in its entirety.
-Review our Living Trust page for more information about how living trusts work.
-If the deceased had another type of trust with which you are not familiar, see our page on Other Types of Trusts for more information.
 Before you attempt to manage any trust, educate yourself about how the trust operates by reviewing several resources.
 If necessary, consult an estate planning attorney and a trust company for assistance managing the trust.

-If there is no will (called dying “intestate”), the estate is subject to probate unless it is exempt due to a small estates exemption.
-If the estate is subject to probate, the court will appoint an administrator to represent the estate and handle its affairs in the same way as an executor named in a will.
 If the estate is not subject to probate because of a small estates exemption, typically no administrator is formally appointed.
 Instead, the estate is usually administered by a spouse, sibling, adult child, parent or other close relative.
 If you become the administrator, do some preliminary research to determine how property is distributed under the intestate succession laws of that state.
 See Dying Without a Will.

 Small Estate Administration

 If you are named executor of an estate, it is important to determine if the estate is considered a small estate under applicable state laws.
 The estate could be considered a small estate for several reasons.
 If the deceased owned very little property at the time of death, the value of the estate may be small.
 Even if the testator was very wealthy, if all of his property is transferred by operation of law, such as through joint tenancy, a living trust or to named beneficiaries on his accounts, life insurance policies, etc., his estate may be treated as a small estate because very little property was in the probate estate.
-If the estate you are administering is a small estate according to state law, it may be eligible to be transferred without probate or through simplified probate proceedings.
-For more information on administering a small estate, see our page on the Probate of Small Estates.

-How to Begin the Process of Administering an Estate
+How to Begin the Process of Administering an Estate:

 Throughout this page, the term executor is also used to refer to a personal representative or administrator of an estate, unless otherwise noted.
 The term state refers to the state in which the estate will be probated.
 This is usually the state in which the deceased was domiciled at the time of death.
 If the deceased owned real estate in multiple states, there could be a probate in all states where such property is owned.
+See Ancillary Probate.

 1. If you have been named an executor, review our Executor Checklist.
 It lists some of the important steps you may need to take when administering an estate.